Research your pricing

 |Competitor A:||Competitor B:||Competitor C:|

-If your price is much higher than your competitors, and you are both selling a similar product or service, you may price yourself out of the market.
+If your price is much higher than your competitors, and you are both selling a similar product, services or experiences, you may price yourself out of the market if your consumers cannot see the added value in what your offer.
 If your price is much lower, you run the risk of underselling your services.
 Both problems can be avoided with thorough research before you set your pricing.

 Research your target market

-You must understand how much your target market is willing to pay for your product or service.
+Understanding how much your target market is willing to pay for your product, service or experience, and value they are looking for, will help you determine an effective price structure.
 If customers believe your prices are too high they will probably buy from one of your competitors.
-If they think your prices are too low they may question the quality of your product or service and buy elsewhere.
+If they think your prices are too low they may question the quality of your product, service or experience and buy elsewhere.

 Get your pricing strategy right from the start and you will attract customers and make a profit.
 The best way to understand your target market is to conduct market research.